 How good is your web analytics implementation?
 How much confidence is there within the company regarding those figures?
 In this article we first explain why a web analytics tool will never have 100% accurate data and why that is not a bad thing.
 Then we look at the practice: how good are most implementations really?

-Implement online analytics and other digital tracking to measure what you want to know.
+Implement online analytics and other digital tracking to be able to measure what you want to know.

 Monitoring BigQuery costs